MicrosoftDocs/query-docs/query-languages/m/value-functions.md

 ---
 # Value functions

-These functions evaluate and perform arithmetic operations on values.
+These functions evaluate and perform operations on values.

 ## <a name="__toc360789732"></a>Values